codingwithstrangers/strangest_weather/README.md

 - `index.html` – Main HTML file for the login template.
 - `styles.css` – CSS file for styling the template.
 - `script.js` – JavaScript file for interactive features and animations.
+- `gitignore` - was going to make backend server to story keys, but that was out of scope

 ### Prerequisites